eclipse-tractusx/bpdm/docs/architecture/03_Context_And_Scope.md

 **Small-Medium-Enterprises (SME) (Catena-X Member)**
 * A SME company that's participating in the Catena-X Ecosystem and consuming digital services or data assets.
+* An SME does not need a master data management system to share data: the Gate accepts a CSV file over its partner upload endpoints and offers a template for it.

 **Catena-X Portal/Marketplace (CX Portal)**
 * The Portal which provides an entry point for the Catena-X Members, to discover Apps that are offered in Catena-X.